CEXTBurmawala/notes/deploy/deploy_to_Prod_jenkins.md

 ```

 ### Usage Dashboard
 - Enable the usage dashboard.
 Copy a previous sql script and revise the year and month of deployment as well as the number of seats and capacity.
+If deploying with current year and month, these two parameters can be omitted).

-USAGE_START_YEAR:0000 \
+USAGE_START_YEAR=0000 \
-USAGE_START_MONTH:00 \
+USAGE_START_MONTH=00 \
-USAGE_SEAT_LIMIT:5 \
+USAGE_SEAT_LIMIT=5 \
-USAGE_STORAGE_LIMIT:10
+USAGE_STORAGE_LIMIT=10

 See [here](https://github.com/i-Sight/config_pro_base_v5/blob/4766c852c012c6dc7b4331dff0ed84de35bb646a/script/generate/usage-rule.js) and [here](https://github.com/i-Sight/config_pro_base_v5/wiki/Populate-Usage-Rule) for documentation for usage rule.